Will Jackson (Wentworth): Backstory

-In the Season Two lead up to the finale, Bea has a battle with Franky where she slashes her wrists to avoid cuffing, Will leaves Bea unattended and Bea then escapes.
-Will then goes searching for Bea and speaks to Liz Birdsworth.
+Leading up to the finale of Season Two, Bea has a battle with Franky where she slashes her wrists to avoid cuffing.
+Will leaves Bea unattended and Bea then escapes.
+Will goes searching for Bea and speaks to Liz Birdsworth.
 Joan leads the police to believe that Bea and Will were working together.
 Will is later arrested.

 In Season Three it is revealed that Will received four months suspension for "aiding" Bea.
 Will holds a grudge against Bea for a while.
 Ferguson then has Will framed for murdering Harry Smith.
 Will continues to date Rose.

 In "Failing Upwards", Will visits Fletch and finds it in himself to move on from his negative history with him.
 Will is also accused of murdering Harry.
 During the time trying to prove his innocence, Joan Ferguson plants the murder weapon in his garage and then presumably tips off the police.

 On the day of Franky's parole, Ferguson sends Will a confession from Franky admitting that she killed Meg.
 Will then confronts Franky but ends up forgiving her which displeased Ferguson.

 Will is arrested again on suspicion of Harry's murder but Bea manages to get him a name that she received from a vigilante.
 Will then helps Bea and Franky rescue Joshua and Ferguson from a fire in the prison that was started to cover up Jess Warner's death.

-In Season Four Will has been promoted to Deputy Governor and becomes a target for Kaz Proctor and The Red Right Hand as the one-sided rivalry with Ferguson continues.
+In Season Four, Will has been promoted to Deputy Governor and becomes a target for Kaz Proctor and The Red Right Hand as the one-sided rivalry with Ferguson continues.

 Ferguson, having found protection in Kaz's crew, cunningly blames Will for her brutal ganging, a move which only strengthens Kaz's support for her.
 When Bea defends Will, it backfires dramatically.

 In the season finale, Will is suspended.
 Bea forces Ferguson into stabbing her 13 times, providing the evidence needed to keep her incarcerated.
 The situation is witnessed by both Will and Vera.
 Will tries to keep her alive but shortly after Bea dies in his arms.

 Season Five begins with the aftermath of the death of Bea Smith.
 Still shocked and saddened Will informs the women Bea is dead.
-Vera thanks Will at Bea's funeral for organizing it and offers him to return to work despite his recent suspension, Will accepts with Franky keeping his faith in justice.
-Later Franky is framed for murder but Will believes she's innocent.
+Vera thanks Will at Bea's funeral for organizing it and offers him to return to work despite his recent suspension.
+Will accepts with Franky keeping his faith in justice.
+Later Franky is framed for murder, but Will believes she is innocent.

-Will is determined to end the drug issue at Wentworth reinforcing security and is supported by Vera, he is successful.
+Will is determined to end the drug issue at Wentworth, reinforcing security.
+Vera supported his decision, helping his actions become successful.
 But soon former Governor Ferguson makes sure the drugs return to Wentworth with help of now Deputy Governor, Jake Stewart.

 Kaz is confident an officer is involved and blames Will, first to Vera and then informs the women why he had been suspended.